 Dishaba Mine, located 40km south of Thabazimbi and 15km north of Northam town in the Limpopo province of South Africa, produces platinum group metals (PGM).

-Dishaba is one of the nine platinum mines 100%-owned by world's largest platinum producer Anglo American Platinum in South Africa.
+Dishaba is owned by one of the world’s biggest platinum producers Anglo American Platinum in South Africa.

-The mine is operated under a mining right that covers a total area of 31km² in the north-western section of the Bushveld Igneous Complex (BIC), which is the richest source of PGM worldwide.
+The mine is operated under a mining right that covers a total area of 31km² in the north-western section of the Bushveld Igneous Complex (BIC), which was considered the richest source of PGM worldwide at that time.

 Dishaba mine geology